Virgin Money Australia: Changes to product ranges

-In 2008, Virgin Money Australia withdrew its home loan product from the Australian market due to the financial crisis of 2007-08 and the credit cards portfolio was transferred to its supplier, Westpac, after the end of a five-year agreement.
+In 2008, Virgin Money Australia withdrew its home loan product from the Australian market due to the Great Recession and the credit cards portfolio was transferred to its supplier, Westpac, after the end of a five-year agreement.
 In 2009, Virgin Money launched car insurance, partnering with A&G Insurance Services and also announced their strategic alliance with CitiBank, with plans to launch a suite of retail banking services in 2010.

 Virgin Money credit cards were relaunched in Australia on 27 July 2010 with two card types: the Velocity Rewards Credit Card, co-branded with Velocity Frequent Flyer, and the No Annual Fee Credit Card.
 All credit cards are also co-branded with Visa credit card.

 Purchase by Bank of Queensland

 In 2013 Virgin Money Australia was bought by Bank of Queensland for $40 million.
 Under the deal, Bank of Queensland have rights to the Virgin Money name in Australia for four decades while paying royalties to the Virgin Group, and Virgin has a seat on the board of Bank of Queensland.